Marathon Infinity: Editing tools

 One of the most dramatic improvements in the game was the inclusion of Bungie's own level-creating software, Forge, and their physics and in-game graphics editor, Anvil.
 Forge and Anvil allowed a new generation of players to create their own levels and scenarios using the same tools as the Bungie developers themselves.
 Another improvement was the ability to include separate monsters, weapons, and physics definitions for each level, a feature heavily used by Double Aught, who designed the Marathon Infinity levels.

 Reception

+Allgame editor Alexander Goldman described Marathon Infinity as "the standard against which other Macintosh shooters are compared".

 The editors of CNET Gamecenter named Marathon Infinity the best Macintosh game of 1996 and wrote that its "design and playability [...] pushed it into the stratosphere".